Dysphagia

 What Sets Us Apart?

 At UR Medicine, we utilize a multidisciplinary approach to care for children and adults who have speech, language, cognition, and/or swallowing problems.
-We are exposed to more complex cases than most providers in the Rochester, New York area, and each of our patients can be assured they are always in the hands of highly skilled experts.
+We are exposed to more complex cases than most providers the Rochester metropolitan area and surrounding region, and each of our patients can be assured they are always in the hands of highly skilled experts.

 Our speech pathologists are licensed by the New York State Department of Education and hold Certificates of Clinical Competence for the American Speech-Language-Hearing Association (ASHA), in addition to postgraduate training and certifications in several clinical subspecialties.
 Our Speech-Language Pathologists have specialty training and expertise in evaluating and treating swallowing disorders.
 They will work collaboratively with your physician and capitalize on the expertise of multiple disciplines, including GI, Thoracic Surgery, Pulmonology, Otolaryngology, and Neurology in order to best treat your swallowing problem.